Levy Information - November 3, 2026 Election

 - Early Intervention (birth through 2):

-- Provides coaching and developmental supports for infants and toddlers with developmental delays, helping children build skills and preparing families for long-term success
+- Coaching and developmental supports for infants and toddlers with developmental delays, helping children build skills and preparing families for long-term success

 - Service and Support Administration (case management):